pcdavies/CloudNativeMicroservicesDevOps/workshops/microservices-devops/StudentGuide.md

 Cloud Account Name:
 Cloud Account Password:

-Identity Service ID:
-Data Center:
 ```

 - ***(1)*** **Username**: With a trial account, this should be your email address.
 - ***(2)*** **Temporary Password**: The first time you login, you will use this temporary password.
 - ***(3)*** **Cloud Account Name**: This name will be used when you login.
 - **Cloud Account Password**: Once you reset your temporary password, record your new password.
-- **Identity Service ID**: We will locate this information later, but make a holding place in your notes for this field.
-This field will be used when creating a connection between the Developer Cloud Service (DevCS) and the Application Cloud Service (ACCS), allowing automatic deployment of Applications.
-- **Data Center**: We'll locate this information in an upcoming step, and this fields will also be used when creating the connection between DevCS and ACCS.

 ### **Step 3**: Log into your Cloud Account